matthiasschaub/tahuti/inbox.md

 - if deletion of expense happens by a subscriber (not the host) HTMX fetches to fast the new expenses list so that the delete expense is still shown -> Introduce polling.
 - select as default drop down currently logged in ship
 - mouse pointer on hover for delete link
+- if cancel is pressed validation is triggered.
+Disable validation for cancel button.

 ## API